gregwhitaker/ignition/iam/README.md

 The user role has full access to the AWS API, excluding IAM management.

 ###setup-user-role
+Creates a role with full access to the AWS API, excluding IAM management.

+	$ ./setup-user-role.sh

+###teardown-user-role
+Removes the user role.

+	$ ./teardown-user-role.sh

 ###setup-user-group
+Creates a group with the user role assigned to it by default.

+	$ ./setup-user-group.sh

+###teardown-user-role
+Removes the user group.

+	$ ./teardown-user-group.sh

 ##Readonly Accounts
 Configures groups and roles for readonly accounts.

+The readonly role has readonly access to the AWS API.

 ###setup-readonly-role